Mario Golf: Super Rush: Development

+The power gauge's change from horizontal to vertical without impact controls was primarily made due to Speed Golf, where the developers considered that "Continuing the pattern of pick a shot route, decide on a club and pick a direction, before finally hitting the ball didn't really line up with the new game mode".
+They thought the change was needed for "such a dynamic new game mode".
+After testing it the developers liked the result and considered it "still really felt like golf".
+With the overhauled power gauge they also "aimed to create a system that explicitly displays the bend and deviation in a shot caused by an incline, so that the player can get a true sense of golf without having to know the timing of impact".

+In regards to the Swing Mode of the game, the developers sought to balance the game from recognizing small and big motions and looked to make it realistic but not restrictive.
+Nintendo asked Camelot to introduce the "Rookie Course" to the game, which Camelot considered good as it "condenses everything that's fun about golf games".
+The developers wanted to include each consecutive hole continuously and seamlessly without loading screens since Mario Golf for the Nintendo 64, but the available technology couldn't allow it until Super Rush.

+Nintendo did not impose any restrictions on Camelot for the story mode of the game, and they were free to create the story they wanted.
+Regarding the story of the game, it turned different from what they originally envisioned and Hiroyuki Takahashi claimed that Camelot's writers "got sick of writing the same story RPG modes in previous Mario Golf and Mario Tennis games where you raise a character who had their sights set on winning a tournament".

+Release

 Mario Golf: Super Rush was developed by Camelot Software Planning and published by Nintendo; the game was announced during a Nintendo Direct on February 17, 2021, and it was released worldwide on June 25 of the same year.

-The people that pre-ordered the game also received an exclusive pin set.
+The people that pre-ordered the game received an exclusive pin set.
 Though not detailed in the initial game announcement, fans spotted that King Bob-omb, a boss that originally appeared in Super Mario 64, was accidentally mentioned by Nintendo to be a playable character on the official game page before being amended.
 King Bob-omb's inclusion was later officially revealed in an overview trailer alongside Pauline, Chargin' Chuck, and others.

 Reception

-Mario Golf: Super Rush received "mixed or average reviews" according to review aggregator Metacritic.
+Mario Golf: Super Rush received "mixed or average reviews" according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 42% of critics.